6G-Future-Lab-Bavaria/NextGSim/README.md

 higher radio link latency is prioritized, in order to increase the chance of meeting the deadline of the task.

 Router is a simple entity that routes messages between entities like edge servers and base stations.
-Currently, it only implements shortest path algorithm for routing.
+Currently, it only implements the shortest path algorithm for routing.

 <ins>Network</ins>: This module implements the topology between entities and microservices.
 Physical entities
 are connected to each other with links that are defined by their bandwidth and latency.